floppyman/ntfy_action/README.md

   description: "Prints debug information for dev/troubleshooting."
   required: false
   default: false
+simple_message:
+  description: "Reduces the message size in the notification and removes any action buttons."
+  required: false
+  default: false
 ```

 **Note**: If you are using CloudFlare infront of your ntfy server, you should turn off `Bot Fight Mode` in `Security->Bots`.
 Otherwise you probably will get 503 status.